Tyndale Christian School, Sydney: Structure

 The school is split into three educational areas: early learning centre (pre-school and prep), primary school, and secondary school.

 Early Learning Centre

 There are three preschool classes catering for children from three years of age and one prep class operating 5 days per week.

 Primary

 The Primary school consists of Kindergarten to Year 6 (K-6).
 There are four Kindergarten classes and three in each subsequent year group.
 Each class has children of similar age with the one class teacher.

-Sports, excursions, cultural or interest events, camps, concerts and other community celebrations are important and exciting aspects of the K-6 program.
-Primary offers a Christ-centred education and develops a firm basis upon secondary school education can be built.

 Secondary

 The Secondary school consists of Year 7 to Year 12, which is then split into 2 areas: High (Year 7 and 8) and Senior (Year 9 to 12) working towards award of the NSW HSC.

-Students in Years 11 and 12 are not expected to participate in compulsory Sport, although Year 11 students are able to play inter-school Sport activities.

-Services

-Services available to students and families include: